 Daniel C. Dennis

-Associate Professor of Performance, Interim Head of Musical Theater, and Program Head, BA Theater
+Associate Professor of Instruction, Head, BA Theater

 Dr. Daniel C. Dennis is an actor, singer, director, music maker, sound designer, researcher, and teacher, whose work has been seen in NYC, Chicago, Seattle, and in many places throughout the U.S., as well as in South Korea, Spain, and Kenya.
 As an actor, he has worked for Seattle Children’s Theatre, Intiman Theatre, Seattle Opera, Village Theatre, Seattle Shakespeare Company, Book-It Repertory Theatre, UMO Ensemble, and many other companies.
 He has directed music and created original sound scores for dozens of productions from classic to contemporary plays, musicals, adaptations, multimedia and interdisciplinary work, and many world premieres.
 Favorite directing credits include A Midsummer Night’s Dream, Little Shop of Horrors, Urinetown the Musical, bobrauschenbergamerica, Into the Woods, Oliver!, and A Child’s Christmas in Wales.
 He is one half of the singular experience known as STARBALL, an immersive, largely improvised music theater event for the planetarium.
 He is the former founding artistic director of Ohio University’s professional theater company, Tantrum Theater.